runic-inc/patchwork-docs/README.md

-Install docsify and then run
-docsify serve docs
+Install docsify and docsify-cli and then run docsify serve docs